Friday Night at the ER: Background

-Since its initial release, the Friday Night at the ER game has found use for a broader range of learning objectives within diverse organizations.
+Since its initial release, Friday Night at the ER has found use for a broader range of learning objectives within diverse organizations.
 Demonstrating the universality of systems principles, the game is in use by service organizations, manufacturing companies, government agencies, academic institutions and others in at least 30 countries.

 History and development

-A predecessor learning game, The Beer Distribution Game, demonstrated effective team learning about the behavior of complex systems through an experiential activity.
+A predecessor learning game, the Beer Distribution Game, demonstrates effective team learning about the behavior of complex systems through an experiential activity.

 In 1990, Peter Senge published The Fifth Discipline and popularized systems thinking as a discipline essential to learning organizations.

-The Friday Night at the ER game has its origins in a business case that took place in 1990 at San Jose Medical Center, in San Jose, California, where a persistent problem of decreasing capacity for emergency patients was resolved using a system dynamics study that included a simulation model of patient flow.
+Friday Night at the ER has its origins in a business case that took place in 1990 at San Jose Medical Center, in San Jose, California, where a persistent problem of decreasing capacity for emergency patients was resolved using a system dynamics study that included a simulation model of patient flow.
 A high-leverage intervention to resolve the problem required collaboration across departments to share nursing staff during times of peak emergency demand.

-In 1992, healthcare management consultant Bette Gardner created the Friday Night at the ER game, loosely based on that case, to teach management principles and the practice of systems thinking within healthcare and other organizations.
+In 1992, healthcare management consultant Bette Gardner created Friday Night at the ER, loosely based on that case, to teach management principles and the practice of systems thinking within healthcare and other organizations.
 The game development process included a computer-based simulation model (using the IThink simulation modelling environment), populated with time-of-day, day-of-week hospital arrival rates, and other data from public and private sources.
 The game was pilot tested with groups and presented at conferences starting in 1992.